andrewglaros/AUX-Javascript-Primer/README.md

 Javascript_primer
 =================

-A JavaScript introduction exercise for Fresh Tilled Soil's apprentice program.
+A JavaScript introduction exercise for Fresh Tilled Soil's apprentice program, written by Tim Wright.

-by Andrew Glaros
+Code by Andrew Glaros